-The Artspace serves the mission of the Kansas City Art Institute by providing extraordinary learning opportunities for KCAI students through a student work program and an internship program.
-Student interns and assistants are involved in all aspects of our gallery –– from the inception of an exhibition’s beginning to its design and installation to its reception by a public audience.
+The H&R Block Artspace and KCAI Gallery serve the mission of the Kansas City Art Institute by providing extraordinary learning opportunities for KCAI students through a student work program and an internship program.
+Student interns and assistants are involved in all aspects of our galleries — from the inception of an exhibition’s beginning to its design and installation to its reception by a public audience.

-Through their roles at the Artspace, students gain insight and expertise that expand their educational opportunities at KCAI and an introduction to a range of professional opportunities available for them after college.
-Artspace interns also have an opportunity to curate one exhibition in the Roger Cohen Resource Room to implement all they have learned and contribute publicly to Artspace programming.
+Through their roles at the H&R Block Artspace and KCAI Gallery, students gain insight and expertise that expand their educational opportunities at KCAI and an introduction to a range of professional opportunities available for them after college.

 Annual BFA Exhibition

-Every year the Artspace and KCAI Gallery organizes and hosts the BFA exhibition for students graduating from the Kansas City Art Institute.
+Every year H&R Block Artspace and KCAI Gallery organize and host the BFA exhibition for students graduating from the Kansas City Art Institute.
 The annual BFA exhibitions are among the most popular and widely attended exhibitions organized by KCAI.
 They are highly anticipated by the KCAI community and dozens of public tours for area high schools, community colleges, and groups from outside the region frequently occur.

 The Artspace and KCAI Gallery also offer a range of professional practice programming for graduating seniors.
 Workshops and programs include an introductory presentation by staff highlighting past BFA exhibitions and projects, studio visits with curatorial and installation staff, and opportunities for program development, public speaking, and teaching as part of our programs.
 The entire experience of the BFA exhibition and related programming provides professional practice for these emerging artists and a unique opportunity to exhibit with their graduating class.